 Kilbride Cottage - "A Little Gem".
 Situated in a very peaceful location amidst idyllic countryside.
 Weekly and longer stays available, short breaks too!
 Ideal for pets as forestry walk just a stone's throw away!

 Kilbride Cottage – “A Little Gem”Situated in a very peaceful location amidst idyllic countryside, Kilbride was previously a farm cottage built around the late 1880/1890’s.
 It has been renovated to a high standard in keeping with the original character – has it’s own garden from which, to the west, can be seen the Argyll peninsular and to the south, Ailsa Craig and beyond.
 All on one level the cottage has a fully equipped kitchen with breakfast bar and additional eating area, a double bedroom and a twin bedroom..
 The cosy lounge also boasts an open fire for the chillier evenings, or just to sit and watch the flames flickering in the dark!
 It is ideal for pet owners as there is a very scenic forestry walk, crossing the island to Whiting Bay and Lamlash, just a stone’s throw away!
 Weekly and longer breaks available, short breaks catered for too!
-Owner managed, weekly breaks starting at £300, inclusive of electricity and bed linen.
+Owner managed, weekly breaks starting at £350, inclusive of electricity and bed linen.
 A little taster of what you can do and see when you get here …… · Kilmory boasts a beautiful sandy beach with long stretches of clean sand – ideal for those long, lazy summer days!
-(Just turn left at the next roadend past the Creamery) · At the Creamery itself you can watch the cheese being made, and there is a small shop where basic supplies can be purchased – don’t forget the cheese too! · Approx. 1 ½ miles away lies the picturesque hamlet of Lagg, where the local hotel can be found.
-The part-time Post Office is located in Kilmory Village Hall.
+(Just turn left at the next roadend past the Creamery, which has sadly now closed earlier this year 2020) · Approx. 1 ½ miles away lies the picturesque hamlet of Lagg, where the local hotel can be found.
+The part-time Post Office is located in Kilmory Village Hall. .
+Visit the Lagg Distillery and take the tour, or just relax with a coffee and enjoy the glorious view. .
 Beautiful woodwork and pottery has its home at Cloined, just up the road past Kilmory Church with its ancient churchyard.
-Paintings, cards, and spinning by local artist Roslyn Gibson are tucked away nearby at Glenside, just up the forestry track.
-All well worth a visit! · A little further afield there are 7 golf courses to be conquered, all different and all challenging in their own way, Tennis Courts and Bowling Greens dotted about the island too!
+All well worth a visit! · A little further afield there are 7 golf courses to be conquered, all different and all challenging in their own way, Tennis Courts and Bowling Greens dotted about the island too! ...... and lots and lots of neuks and crannies on the beaches! .
 Try your hand at Paragliding, Pony Trekking or negotiating the “ups and downs” cycling. · Visit the Holy Isle In Lamlash, or take a rib tour round Ailsa Craig or Pladda and feel the sea air in you hair – exhilarating!!
 Arran is renowned for its walks and wildlife! · From ….
 Goatfell to the Witches Step, The King’s caves to the Standing Stones at Machrie.
 Take in Eas Mor waterfall and continue inland to Loch Garbad – so peaceful you could hear a pin drop!
 Or just amble along the shoreline and gaze out at the views! · Hen Harriers, Golden eagles, Ringed Plover, Fulmar, Grey Seals, Red Deer …. the list could go on forever …. can be spotted on your tour, you’ll be spoilt with choice! · Try and count how many wildflowers you can name - your list will be long!
 If you don’t feel like cooking, sample the best of local produce at the many restaurants and hotels – Lagg Hotel (just down the road), Kildonan Hotel (just up the road), Kinloch Hotel at Blackwaterfoot, or the Douglas Hotel in Brodick.
 A light snack at The Coffee Pot in Whiting Bay, or after a round of golf at Shiskine try Felicity’s – all recommended by previous guests.
 Too many to choose from!!
 You are now just a click away from booking the perfect base to explore the island – hope to welcome you soon!
 If you need a little more convincing here are a few comments from previous guests ……. · “Beautiful island.
 Friendly and charmimg folk.
 Cottage is great – had some superb sunny days and will hopefully be back” 06/2001 · “As walkers and wildlife lovers the holiday has been superb.
 The view from Goatfell summit is unbelievable!
 Comfy cottage and friendly pubs” 09/2002 · “A wonderful holiday, thank you, due to the comfort of this cottage, the hospitality of the islanders, the beautiful views & kind weather” 03/2003 · “Mixed weather, Arran so beautiful this time of year – had a lovely week.
 Fireworks great from kitchen window.
 Tripping over Golden eagles, saw 3 this time” 11/2004 · “Perfect cosy cottage in an ideal location for visiting all areas of the island.
 We have enjoyed walks all over plus an evening stroll to the local beaches just about every night.
 I wish we had booked 2 weeks, but work and school beckons!”
 04/2006 · “Thank you once again for your lovely cosy cottage.
 We have felt so at home – it beats staying at any 5 star hotel …….”
 12/2006 · “This is our 3rd visit to Arran, but 1st to Kilbride, and it made all the difference.
 What a beautiful 2 weeks, the weather was very kind only seeing rain on the Sat. mid week.
 Food good wherever we went.
 Cottage lovely” 05/2008 · “ This is our 9th visit to Kilbride Cottage and I’m sure it won’t be the last!
 Weather has been mixed, but we have managed some of the old walks and even ventured on a new one – Glen Rosa …..”
 03/2010 · “ Think we have ‘Arran –itis’ – need I say more” 09/2010 · “Fantastic little place with the hares and glimpse of sea through the trees – weather amazing: island amazing: otters, seals, sandpipers.”
 06/2011 · “Great time again.
 No rain!
 Warm and sunny – made it up Goatfell, the hard way this time!
 Many thanks, hope to return.
 We love the cottage, appreciate all the touches.”
 03/2012

 Note: Prices are a guide only and may change on a daily basis.